Virus, stalled economy raise Democratic hopes to take Senate

 Even Senate Majority Leader Mitch McConnell of Kentucky and South Carolina Sen. Lindsey Graham raised less than long shot Democratic opponents.

 Underscoring the direction the political arrow now points, two major GOP committees reserved $100 million for autumn ads in eight states.
-The spending by the National Republican Senatorial Committee and Senate Leadership Fund is entirely for defending GOP incumbents, except for in Michigan, where Democratic Sen. Gary Peters faces well-funded GOP businessman John James.
+The spending by the National Republican Senatorial Committee and Senate Leadership Fund is entirely for defending GOP incumbents except for in Michigan, where Democratic Sen. Gary Peters faces well-funded GOP businessman John James.

 Polls this month indicate the potential peril for GOP candidates.
 Fewer than one in four surveyed said they highly trust what Trump says about the outbreak, The Associated Press-NORC Center for Public Affairs Research survey showed.
 Trump’s favorable rating tumbled to 43% in a mid-April Gallup poll, down sharply from 49% two weeks earlier.

-A recent Republican National Committee survey of 17 battleground states showed significant erosion in support for Trump since the virus outbreak, a danger sign for GOP Senate candidates.
-The Republican senatorial committee sent candidates a 57-page memo by O’Donnell & Associates, a strategic communications firm, urging them to blame China for causing the pandemic and advising, “Don’t defend Trump, other than the China Travel Ban — attack China.”
+A recent Republican National Committee survey of 17 battleground states showed significantly eroded support for Trump since the virus outbreak, a danger sign for GOP Senate candidates.
+The Republican senatorial committee sent candidates a 57-page memo by O’Donnell & Associates, a strategic communications firm, urging them to blame China for the pandemic and advising, “Don’t defend Trump, other than the China Travel Ban — attack China.”

 “More and more are signs the voters are looking for change, they’re looking for greater stability,” said J.B.
 Poersch, who runs the Senate Majority PAC, an outside ally to Democratic leadership.

-Illustrating how one GOP candidate is handling Trump, Maine’s Collins said it’s “not helpful” when Trump speculates about the virus.
+Illustrating one GOP candidate’s approach to Trump, Maine’s Collins said it’s “not helpful” when he speculates about the virus.
 Trump mused the next day about injecting disinfectants as a treatment, which doctors warned could kill.

 Asked about Trump, Collins noted she didn’t back him in 2016, when she’s said she wrote in a vote for then-House Speaker Paul Ryan, R-Wis.
 “I’ll work with whomever is elected president,” she said during an Instagram live event hosted by Colby College.

-On the up side for Republicans, their candidates have accumulated more cash than their Democratic challengers in most of the Senate’s closest races.
+Happily for Republicans, their candidates have accumulated more cash than their Democratic challengers in most of the Senate’s closest races.
 With indications the economy’s revival may limp slowly, fundraising could be tough all year, helping those already boasting formidable war chests.

 Both sides’ advisers say stay-at-home orders shackling most Americans’ movements generally disadvantage challengers, ominously for Democrats who must oust more incumbents to prevail.

-Indefinitely eliminated are attention-grabbing public events and big-dollar fundraisers, forcing candidates to rely on virtual town halls and money-raising events.
+Indefinitely eliminated are attention-grabbing public events and big-dollar fundraisers, forcing a reliance on virtual town halls and money-raising events.
 Senators usually attract more attention than challengers and have better established fundraising networks.

 “All you can do is hold a Zoom meeting your supporters show up at and a few bored reporters,” Steven Law, who runs Republicans’ Senate Leadership Fund, said of challengers.